Please Click on the Questions to See the Answers

 There are reportedly underground storage tanks that need to be removed at the Vallco site.
 If that’s true, then why has demolition been approved?

 There is a difference between what is required for above-ground demolition versus removal of foundation, slab at-grade, and other work that involve excavation.
 The demolition permit issued in October 2018 was limited to two parking structures near the former AMC Theater in an area where no underground storage tanks have historically been reported and/or installed.
 The intent of all the requirements the City is imposing on the applicant is to ensure that if, and when, earth disturbing activities occur, there is a plan in place to ensure proper handling and disposal of any contaminated soil.
-Therefore, demolition activity may occur in phases in a manner that would comply with all of the City’s requirements.
+Therefore, demolition activity may occur in phases in a manner that would comply with all of the City’s, states and federal requirements.

 I understand that the Specific Plan would include environmental review and mitigations would be required.
 Where can I get a list of all of these mitigations?